Converting kelp to fuel

 Project

-Researchers are exploring the possibility of using kelp aquaculture to produce drop-in transportation fuels and high-value chemicals (hydrocarbons).
-They will use catalytic hydrothermal liquefaction to maximize the production of hydrocarbons and determine the economic and environmental feasibility of this process.
-Conventional processes require the kelp to be dried before being converted to biofuel, but this method uses wet kelp and therefore will have lower energy demands.
-On the outreach side, the research team will offer an intensive summer course to UW students that combines field and classroom instruction to provide a comprehensive look at kelp aquaculture and product development.
+Researchers explored the possibility of using kelp aquaculture to produce drop-in transportation fuels and high-value chemicals (hydrocarbons).
+They used catalytic hydrothermal liquefaction to maximize the production of hydrocarbons.
+Conventional processes require the kelp to be dried before being converted to biofuel, but this method uses wet kelp and therefore has lower energy demands.
+Researchers then conducted modeling to determine the economic and environmental feasibility of this process.